This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 Discussion This exercise is designed to help explain the idea that science is built on evidence that can be observed or deduced from the physical world.
 This exercise helps explain the concept that it is the nature of science to explain events as having natural causes.
 This evidence is often confusing, seemingly conflicting, and apparently random.
 Scientists, then, hope to be able to find more than one line of evidence to help them solve a problem.
 They would like to integrate this evidence into the larger framework of evidence that is already part of the knowledge base and make connections in new and different ways that may allow new and different ways of looking at a problem.

-An aspect of science not often presented is its capability of revealing non-witnessed events of the past, based on an analysis of clues found in the present.
+An aspect of science not often presented is its capability of revealing non-witnessed events of the past, based on an analysis of observed clues found in the present.
+This is "historical science" as opposed to "experimental science."
 Ask students to name science fiields where this process of science is more typical than experimental processes.
 These "historical sciences", include paleontology, geology, evolution science, forensic science and astronomy; they all fit into this form of investigation.
 These are not traditionally "experimental" sciences, as such, in which events are repeatable, but, as crime scene simulations reveal, this brand of science is every bit as useful for understanding the natural world.
+Instead of predicting a likely outcome of an experiment (based on the tentative explanation), in historical scicnces, scientists predict what they should observe if they look in the right place, or in the right way, based on the tentative explanation.

 Finally, this is a simulation that encourages participants to equate the solving of the crime and seeking of justice with the search for scientific reality.
 Good science, just as good law, must be integrated into a larger cognitive framework.